roguehistory/DIGH-HIST3812/content/en/week/two/instructions.md

 ### Do

 1. [Choose Your Own DHMuse Adventure](https://padlet.com/shawngraham1/jnpyi1hmkjbtzbp0).
 Open that link in a new window.
-Add a tile by selecting 3 possible readings from at least two areas in [our library](building/library); find something we should watch; and find something to explore.
-Then we will arrive at a path through these materials by consensus, resolving any conflicts, discussing in the appropriate discord space.
-I'll then wire them up as appropriately, and assign dates.
-Click on the giant plus sign to begin.
+  -> Add a tile by clicking on the big plus sign, bottom right.
+  -> Select 3 possible readings that intersect with your interests from at least two areas in [our library](building/library), and paste them in; find something we should watch; and find something to explore.
+  -> We will arrive at a path through these materials by consensus, resolving any conflicts, discussing in the appropriate discord space.
+I'll then add connections as per our discussion so you can see the logic, and assign dates.
+I will update the relevant weeks on this course website as well so you can schedule appropriately.
 2. Explore the [Glam Workbench](https://glam-workbench.github.io/).
 One of the outcomes for this course is for us, as a class, to create a simpler version of this.
 What kinds of 'tacit knowledge' are required to be made explicit for you to work with this material?
 Discuss in our discord space.

 {{< notice success "Important" >}} By all means, try some of the more technical aspects of the GLAMWorkbench.
 But remember: with tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
 So take a break.
 Close the laptop.
 Call somebody up for help.
 Find another pair of eyes to look at the problem.
 I don't want to hear that you labored heroically for 2 hours to do something.
 Jump into our social space and ask for advice.